kumarrishav/Persona-Auth/README.md

   username varchar(255) NOT NULL, session text NOT NULL,
   PRIMARY KEY (id)
-) ENGINE=InnoDB DEFAULT CHARSET=latin1 AUTO_INCREMENT=2;
+) ENGINE=InnoDB DEFAULT CHARSET=latin1 AUTO_INCREMENT=1;
 ```

 After that you should be ready to roll.
 Assuming that the files have been uploaded to your server of course.

 ### Feedback

-This is not a library, it's a simple solution.
-You can easily port or integrate this into your own website if you want, since I have yet to see any Non-Wordpress Supported website with Persona.
+I operate all things on Github using [UNLICENSE](http://unlicense.org/) (the /care license)

-Feel Free to send feedback, suggestions and even contribute if you want.
+Feel Free to provide feedback, Suggestions, Contribute, etc.

-If you do want to make something bigger or even add OpenId, Facebook or some alternative solutions like that, then Feel free to Fork.
+Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

 ### Credits

-- Big props to *Guillaume* for his [PHP BrowserID Class](http://tools.atto.be/browserid/), it helped me handle the Persona code a lot easier.
+- Big props to **Guillaume** for his [PHP BrowserID Class](http://tools.atto.be/browserid/).
 - Mozilla for the Persona Project.
 So many people worked on this together!
 All of them, big thanks!